Man arrested in connection to death of Jewish man at Israel-Hamas war demonstrations in California

 A man has been arrested in connection with the death of a 69-year-old Jewish man who suffered fatal injuries at dueling demonstrations over the Israel-Hamas war in Thousand Oaks, California.

-Loay Alnaji, 50, of Moorpark, was arrested Thursday on suspicion of involuntary manslaughter in the death of Paul Kessler.
+Loay Alnaji, 50, of Moorpark, was arrested Thursday at his home on suspicion of involuntary manslaughter in the death of Paul Kessler.
 Alnaji's bail will be set at $1 million, according to the Ventura County Sheriff's Department.

 Details about what led to the arrest were not immediately available.
 In a news release announcing the arrest, the sheriff's department did not provide details about the altercation between Kessler and Alnaji at the Nov.
 5 rally in the community northwest of Los Angeles.